olariagamartin/Chess-Clock/README.md

 # Chess-Clock
 Simple chess clock

-This project is intented to put in practices some of the main concepts about Android Development nowdays.
+This project is intended to put in practices some of the main concepts about Android Development nowadays.

 * Implementing MVVM Architecture; ViewModel, LiveData.
 * Database; Room and Kotlin Coroutines.